Karen Johal: Career

-In June 2023, it was announced that season 3 of Ted Lasso had been nominated for 21 Emmy awards including Best Comedy Series.
+In June 2023, season 3 of Ted Lasso was nominated for 21 Emmy awards including Best Comedy Series.

 In January 2024, Johal received a nomination for Outstanding Ensemble in a Comedy Series by the Screen Actors Guild Awards for Ted Lasso.
 The awards ceremony took place in February 2024 as it was delayed due to the SAG AFTRA strike, which ended in November 2023.

 Johal was cast in a short film for MTV Entertainment titled The Waves (2023) for The Corner Shop in aid of Women's History Month in March 2023.
 The short film was directed by Bafta award winning director Sindha Agha and aired on Comedy Central, Paramount, VH1 and all channels owned by the MTV Entertainment Group.The short film was developed in concept, based on a poem by Virginia Woolf.
 "For pain words are lacking", the focal point of the piece centered around the female body and relation to pain.

 In Spring 2023, Johal relocated to Hamburg, Germany, to play Zarina in Ayad Akhtar's The Who and the What.
 The production ran for six weeks at The English Theatre of Hamburg with an all British cast.
+Johal's performance as Zarina was praised by German critics for its composure, convinction and portrayal of the character's independence.

+Theater Time described it as "a brilliant performance" noting that Johal "calmly and patiently" inhabits the role.
+Die Austige noted Johal as "convincing", highlighting her portrayal of Zarina's conflict between loyalty to her father and her desire for independence, ultimately choosing to "go her own way".

+Hamburger Abdenblatt, similarly praised Johal's interpretation describing Zarina as a "confident and modern young woman" whose emotions are tempered by a "razor sharp mind".
+The publication also praised director Clifford Dean's staging, and the productions ensemble lamenting "a brilliant cast of actors".

-The Who and the What directed by Clifford Dean was met with overall positive reviews from the German press.
-Several media outlets made mention of Germany's previous productions of the play, for its controversial decision to cast white actors as Pakistani American characters.
+Several German media outlets also wrote about previous iterations of the play, criticising their controversial decisions to cast white actors as Pakistani American characters.
 Akhtar's play has been produced all over the world with notable productions in Vienna, Austria, Denmark and New York.

 In June 2023, Johal was approached to star in WhatsApp's global campaign, A Private Message alongside British Broadcaster Alex Scott MBE.
 The campaign was launched to help promote WhatsApp's new chat encryption services for safe messaging and mental health awareness.

-Johal has also appeared in global campaigns for F1 sponsor Aramco Global ,Northwell Health. and the American Heart Association.
+Johal has also appeared in global campaigns for F1 sponsor Aramco Global,Northwell Health. and the American Heart Association.

+In March 2026, it was announced that Johal would begin production on the fourth season of the Netflix Series The Diplomat, starring Keri Russell, Rufus Sewell, Alison Janney and Bradley Whitford.